For Bible Study Teachers

 Definitely YES, and you can expect greater group participation right away as members gather to discuss scriptures they will read or listen to during their daily devotions.
 Also, since the book includes Bible passages from most NT chapters in chronological order from Matthew thru Revelation, your Bible study time will represent a good survey of NT truth with a few OT passages mixed in.
 You are not required to do so, but those who use the Gideon Bible Reading Calendar as a guide in reading through the Bible each year will find (for the most part) that the order of NT scriptures in this book is the same with a few OT passages also included.

 Some groups may choose to study scriptures from sections of the book rather than the entire book; for example, an overview study of scriptures from the Four Gospels and the book of Acts or from the Pauline Epistles or from the General Epistles and the book of Revelation, etc. I personally think that those who begin with a sectional study will later choose to follow through with the entire NT because of the simplicity, popularity, and layout of this study plan.Teaching and Study Guide Quarterlies are shared below to assist teachers that desire to have them.
-To help your group get started, arrangements have been made that make it possible for your church or organization to order 10 or more copies of the book at less than ½ price with free shipping.
-Check the book order page for more information.

 As you think on and pray over the seven Bible passages each week in preparation for teaching, I’m confident you will come up with your own teaching notes and can make it without mine; however, please feel free to copy and adapt anything that may be useful.
 May God bless you and help you as you share His unfailing Word with others.
 My prayers are with you. (e.w.)

 Please select the appropriate quarter in which you will be using The Bible and Phone Minute as a study guide with your Bible study group.
 The password (Bible) is required to enter.